hypertidy/geodist/README.md

 An ultra-lightweight, zero-dependency package for very fast calculation of geodesic distances.
-Main eponymous function, `geodist()`, accepts only one or two primary arguments, which must be rectagular objects with unambiguously labelled longitude and latitude columns (that is, some variant of `lon`/`lat`, or `x`/`y`).
+Main eponymous function, `geodist()`, accepts only one or two primary arguments, which must be rectangular objects with unambiguously labelled longitude and latitude columns (that is, some variant of `lon`/`lat`, or `x`/`y`).

 ``` r
 n <- 50